envisioning/vocab/vocab/embodied-intelligence.md

 ---
 category: CORE, BIO
+generality:
+- 0.825
+- 0.81
+- 0.8
+- 0.785
+- 0.775
+- 0.76
+- 0.745
 slug: embodied-intelligence
 summary: Intelligence emerging from the physical interaction of an agent with its environment, emphasizing the importance of a body in learning and cognition.
 title: Embodied Intelligence
 ---